diogogmt/webvirt/requirements/_posts/2013-01-03-software-requirements.markdown

 #### Prerequisites & Dependancies ####

 A number of packages are required before installation can begin.
-For the current release, the *WebVirt Manager* and *WebVirt Node* have the same dependancies for a proper installation.
+The names for each package will vary depending on your distribution.
+Find your distro below for a list of package names specific to your version of Linux.

 ##### Red Hat/Fedora #####